haarer/toolchain68k/README.md

 The progress of the build is written to a logfile: ```buildlog.txt```

-Note that the toolchain is installed to /opt/crosschain.
+Note that the toolchain used to be /opt/crosschain, now the default is to create platformio toolchain packages.

-On linux, the build script asks for the sudo password. (this needed for installation).

 # Testing the Toolchain
 Add the path to the binaries

+This depends on $HOSTINSTALLPATH in the script)

 ```
-export PATH=$PATH:/opt/crosschain/bin:/opt/crosschain/lib/
+export PATH=$PATH:/opt/crosschain/bin
 ```

 ### compile one of the 68k toolchain examples